 The Audit Committee terms of reference indicate that the Audit Committee will review and recommend for approval the annual audited consolidated financial statements and will review quarterly financial performance.
-To assist Audit Committee with its responsibility report F-33-20 presents some key financial highlights for the quarter ended June 30, 2020.
+To assist Audit Committee with its responsibility report F-36-20 presents some key financial highlights for the quarter ended September 30, 2020.
 During this unprecedented situation with the Covid 19 pandemic, that has included closure of City facilities and cancellation of programs, monitoring of financial performance will be of concern to committee.

 On an annual basis the Consolidated Financial Statements of the City of Burlington are presented to the Audit Committee for their recommendation to Council to approve the statements.
 The City's financial statements are prepared in accordance with Canadian public sector accounting standards for local government.
 These standards do not always correspond with the way the City records and reports on its daily operations which can make approval of the statements more difficult.
-This report will present financial results from an operational perspective for the period ended June 30, 2020.
-Typically, in this quarterly report we also include balances from the City's financial statements for the period ended December 31, 2019.
-Due to the closure of City facilities because of the Covid 19 pandemic, the external audit of the statements could not be completed in April.
-The audit was completed in August and the financial statements are also presented in this committee meeting.
+This report will present financial results from an operational perspective for the period ended September 30, 2020.